richardreed1995/personal-website/content/books/_index.md

 ## 7. 100M Leads

-**Overview:** Alex Hormozi's systematic approach to scaling lead generation for business growth.
+**Overview:** A systematic approach to scaling lead generation for business growth.

 **What I Learned:** Creating high-converting offers and implementing proven marketing funnels can systematically grow a business to extraordinary levels.
 The book provided a practical framework for generating leads both for my agency and my clients, cutting through the complexity of marketing to focus on what actually drives conversions.